Crumb-Coated Spaetzle Recipe

 - 1/2 cup butter, melted

-- 1. In a small bowl, combine flour and salt.
-Whisk in eggs and milk until smooth.
+- 1. In a bowl, combine flour and salt.
+Stir in eggs and milk until smooth.

 - 3. Combine bread crumbs and butter.
 With a slotted spoon, transfer spaetzle to a large bowl; add crumb mixture and toss to coat.
 Yield: 6 servings.